Public Relations - MA

 What's covered in this course?

-The MA explores the ever-changing media landscape while critically examining PR’s impact on society.
+We explore the ever-changing media landscape while critically examining PR’s impact on

 Why Choose Us?